chainpoint/bitcoin-header-node/README.md

 $ ./bin/bhn --start-height=337022
 ```

-Alternatively, adding it to a bcoin.conf configuration file in your node's prefix directory or as an environment variable `BCOIN_START_HEIGHT`
+Alternatively, adding it to a bcoin.conf configuration file in your node's prefix directory or as an
-will also work.
-For a start-tip, you must pass in an array of two raw block headers.
+environment variable `BCOIN_START_HEIGHT` will also work.
+For a start-tip, you must pass in an
+array of two raw block headers.

 ## Header Node Client

 The Header Node comes with a built-in HTTP server that includes both a REST API and RPC interface (on the backend it uses an
 extended instance of the [bweb](https://github.org/bcoin-org/bweb) object used in bcoin)
-You can use the `bclient` package to interact with your header node, either installed as a global package with npm and used via CLI
+You can use the `bclient` package to interact with your header node, either installed as a global
-or used directly in a script.
+package with npm and used via CLI or used directly in a script.
 Authentication is also supported on the node.
-A client that wishes to connect will need
-an API key if this is enabled.
+A client that wishes to connect will need an API key if this is enabled.

 (Read the [bcoin API docs](http://bcoin.io/api-docs/index.html) for more information on installing and setting up a client).

-### Endpoints
+### New Endpoints

+All useses of `client` are references to the `bclient` package, [available on npm](https://www.npmjs.com/package/bclient).

 #### GET /block/:height